Quansight-Labs/free-threaded-compatibility/docs/tracking.md

 free-threading.
 Note that pure Python code works without changes by design, hence this page does not aim to track pure Python packages.

+We are updating this tracking table manually and including links to nightlies and project-specific issue links.
+There is also an [automatically updated tracker](https://hugovk.github.io/free-threaded-wheels/) that pulls in information for a wider range of packages, but only tracks whether or not they have wheels on PyPI.

 If there's a bug related to free-threading in a library you use, please open an issue on the corresponding issue tracker or post a comment on the corresponding free-threading support tracking issue (see table below).
 If